HRG-OFFICIAL/element-android/library/obfuscation/README.md

-# enterprise-level-Level Android Obfuscation Library
+# Android Obfuscation Library

 A **industry-leading**, standalone Android obfuscation library that implements **enterprise-level-level** code protection techniques.
 This library provides multiple layers of obfuscation, anti-debugging, and security techniques that match the sophistication of enterprise-grade applications.

-## enterprise-level-Level Features
+## enterprise-level Features

 ### **Identifier Obfuscation (enterprise-level-Style)**
 - **Single-character naming**: `a0`, `b2`, `c3`, `d1` (exactly like enterprise-level PDF)